-90.438 Commercial Law B This may take up to 21/2 years.
+90.437 Commercial Law A 90.438 Commercial Law B

+This may take up to two and a half years.

 Under certain circumstances the degree of Bachelor of Commerce may be awarded before the completion of the full program.
-Details of these conditions may be obtained from the Commerce Faculty Office or the Commerce Faculty Handbook.
+Details of these conditions may be obtained from the Commerce and Economics Faculty Office or the Commerce and Economics Faculty Handbook.